cseAtIITK/admissions-website/src/faq.md

 In the future, we might change the process.
 Please keep an eye on the announcements section of our main page.

-## I am eligible for direct admission to PhD.
-However, I missed the December admissions.
-What should I do?

-Please apply in the May session.
-The December admission for candidates eligible for [direct admissions][direct-phd] is an enabler, and it *does not* preclude you from applying in May.

 ## What is the syllabus/format for the test/interview for Ph.D candidates?